WCramRTC/GA_Classes/README.md

             * Validate the `Discount` to make sure its above 0 and below 1. ( You wouldn't want someone to have a discount of 150%)
     * Create 2 [Methods](Information/Methods.md)
         1. `public double DiscountedAmount()`
-            * This should return the the the dollar amount of the discount
+            * This should return the dollar amount of the discount
             * Ex : If the amount is 10, and the discount is .1 ( 10% ) then the method should return 1 ( 1 dollar )
         2. `public double CaculateTotalPrice()`
             * This should return the price minus the DiscountedAmount();